Château de la Mar - Roussette de Savoie Marestel Le Golliat 2018

 Bettane & Desseauve

-Expressive notes of white flowers and pear, underlined by fine hints of toasted almonds.
-Equally aromatic, the palate is warm and fruity, finishing with a welcome hint of bitterness.
-Sublime in any season!
+Expressive notes of white flowers and pear underscored by subtle hints of toasted almonds.
+Equally aromatic, the palate is fruity and warm, finishing with a welcome hint of bitterness.
+Sublime in all seasons!

-Buy your La Mar wines at the best price on private sale!
+Buy your La Mar wines at the best price in our private sale!

 Eye

-Glossy appearance, deep color with a light straw hue and green-gold highlights
+Brilliant appearance, deep color with a light straw hue, green and golden highlights

 Nose

-Flowery, candied notes combined with aromas of pear and roasted almonds.
+Floral and candied notes combined with aromas of pear and toasted almonds

 Mouth